sai-aneesh/Style_Transfer_GNR638/README.md

 # `Style Transfer` using DiscoGAN and CycleGAN on 17flowers dataset

-This project was made in a team of 6 members:
+This project was made in a team of 2 members:
-- Suryadevara Sai Aneesh (Team Lead)
+- Suryadevara Sai Aneesh
 - Tamoghno Kandar
-- Parag Bajaj
-- Ansh Thamke
-- Sanket Kumar
-- Arpit Tiwari

 ## Dataset